Cloud Security

 }

-The Service Control Policies on the Organisational Units are the structural defence.
-The scp-production-baseline denies actions that would weaken the posture — disabling GuardDuty, deleting CloudTrail, modifying the KMS key policy that protects customer data, granting IAM permissions to a principal outside the organisation.
-Even a fully-compromised principal in a production account cannot turn these off; the SCP denial happens above the principal's authority.
+The Service Control Policies on the Organisational Units are the structural defence — a steel beam that runs above the workload, not a fence around it.
+The scp-production-baseline denies the actions that would weaken posture from the inside: disabling GuardDuty, deleting CloudTrail, modifying the KMS key policy that protects customer data, granting IAM permissions to a principal outside the organisation.
+Even a fully compromised principal in a production account cannot turn these off, because the SCP denial fires above the principal's authority — the way a sealed envelope can be carried but not opened by the courier who carries it.

-The first two weeks of the engagement are this.
-Nothing visible to the end user yet.
-The platform foundation, laid in code, version-controlled, reviewed by both teams.
+That is the first two weeks.
+Nothing the end user sees.
+The platform foundation, laid in code, version-controlled, reviewed by both teams across a shared screen.

-The other piece that lands in this window is the Transit Gateway that becomes the routing fabric between Direct Connect and every workload VPC.
-The DX circuit itself should have been initiated weeks earlier — AWS publishes the full procurement walkthrough at AWS Direct Connect: Getting Started ↗ covering location selection, partner engagement, LOA-CFA issuance, and BGP bring-up.
-Four to twelve weeks of lead time is typical; the platform Terraform is ready to apply on day one of week three, but only useful if the cable is already lit.
-Per the AWS Direct Connect + Transit Gateway whitepaper ↗, a transit VIF on the DX Gateway terminates on the TGW, and each workload VPC attaches to it.
-The route tables enforce network-layer segmentation that complements the L7 VPC Lattice policies later.
+The other piece that lands in this window is the Transit Gateway — the highway interchange that becomes the routing fabric between Direct Connect and every workload VPC.
+The DX circuit itself should have been ordered weeks earlier.
+AWS publishes the full procurement walkthrough at AWS Direct Connect: Getting Started ↗, covering location selection, partner engagement, LOA-CFA issuance, and BGP bring-up.
+Lead times run four to twelve weeks.
+The platform Terraform is ready to apply on day one of week three, but only useful if the cable is already lit.
+The AWS Direct Connect + Transit Gateway whitepaper ↗ documents the canonical pattern: a transit VIF on the DX Gateway terminates on the TGW, and each workload VPC attaches to it.
+The route tables then enforce network-layer segmentation that complements the L7 VPC Lattice policies that arrive later.

 resource "aws_ec2_transit_gateway" "core" {